mongock/flamingock-docs/site/v1/features/features-multitenant.md

 ```

 ## With Springdata
-While the core idea and how it works still remains, when using Springdata in a multitenant environment(independently of Mongock) it requires some extra work, which it's explained bellow.
+While the core idea and how it works still remains, when using Springdata in a multitenant environment(independently of Flamingock) it requires some extra work, which it's explained bellow.

 ### The challenge
 Springdata hides all the complexity to connect to the database, which helps a lot, but it also means the developer needs to give some flexibility up .
 In this case, it's not straightforward specifying the database which we want to connect to.